 This means that learning is accomplished by staging certain scenarios or exercises that delegates get involved in and learn from this experience instead of listening to a trainer or lecturer talking about a subject and imparting knowledge.

 Experiential Learning focuses more on the learner as it helps them to understand the path that they will need to take to make skills make in their world.
 It helps them to understand what the skill set actually looks like and then helps them to see how they can tweak then transfer it into their own life or job.
 It helps them to experience things for themselves and not the experiences of other people.

-Learners must be willing to engage themselves into the process otherwise the process won't work.
-Learners need to be open minded to the possibilities of how the actual skills and approaches could work.
+Learners must be willing to engage themselves in the process otherwise the process won’t work.
+Learners need to be open-minded to the possibilities of how the actual skills and approaches could work.

-Its a highly effective way of learning and it engages the learner at a personal level into subject, raising their awareness of what they need to do to make the skills work in their world.
+It’s a highly effective way of learning and it engages the learner at a personal level into the subject, raising their awareness of what they need to do to make the skills work in their world.